 Credential Engine grew out of the Credential Transparency Initiative (CTI), which began in 2013.
-Supported by Lumina Foundation, CTI was led by the George Washington University’s Institute of Public Policy (GWIPP), Workcred – an affiliate of the American National Standards Institute, and Southern Illinois University (SIU) Carbondale’s Center for Workforce Development.
-CTI worked closely with an Executive Committee, a Technical Advisory Committee, and hundreds of diverse stakeholders in credentialing that provided feedback focused on three components: (1) development of the Credential Transparency Description Language (CTDL), (2) development of a prototype Credential Registry, and (3) development of a prototype app built on the registry (WorkitTM).
+CTI’s mission was to research and initiate the development of a centralized registry of credential information, a common credentialing language, and a credential search engine.
+This effort was led by the George Washington University’s Institute of Public Policy (GWIPP), Workcred – an affiliate of the American National Standards Institute, and Southern Illinois University (SIU) Carbondale’s Center for Workforce Development with support from the Lumina Foundation.

 Credential Engine connects with and complements other credentialing initiatives currently underway to improve the credentialing marketplace.
 Connecting Credentials is one example with close alignment.
 Our technical work also promotes collaboration and harmonization of standardization initiatives to identify, document, and openly share solutions supporting the comparability of credentials and competencies.